 Websites are complicated.
 They are designed and created to engage the visitor but they must first rank well on search engines for common user-queries.
 Inevitably, the Internet will continue to evolve much faster than your website.
 Google’s algorithms are now AI influenced and seem to change daily.
 It often feels impossible to keep up with what Google wants.

 SEO has become more and more complex but remains one of the most crucial elements necessary for online success.
 It’s important to remember that SEO is not a “set-and-forget methodology.”
 In fact, there isn’t one way to ensure your website will rocket to the top of Google and stay there.

 Google, the Internet, and even your competitors’ websites keep evolving.
 This means that anything can change and change can happen quickly.
-Whether done externally or internally, an SEO technical Audit is a valuable tool to ensure your website evolves along with them.
+For instance, a WordPress website design may be very search engine friendly but only if you stay on top of updating your plugins.
+Whether done externally or internally, an SEO website technical Audit is a valuable tool to ensure your website evolves along with them.

-How Often Should You Do an SEO Technical Audit?
+How Often Should You Do an SEO Website Technical Audit?

 Comprehensive SEO Audits should be conducted regularly, at least once per year; however, every six months is highly recommended.
 Some professionals like to run audits quarterly and may even conduct mini-audits monthly.

-Here are some indications that an SEO technical audit may be necessary:
+Here are some indications that an SEO website technical audit may be necessary: